SOLAR-group/apr2021artefact/gin/README.md

 # Refining Fitness Functions for Search-Based Program Repair

 This is an artefact to accompany the "Refining Fitness Functions for Search-Based Program Repair" paper by Zhqiang Bian, Aymeric Blot and Justyna Petke.
-The experiemnt scripts can be found at https://github.com/SOLAR-group/apr2021experiment-scripts.
+The experiemnt scripts can be found at [../experiment-scripts](https://github.com/SOLAR-group/apr2021artefact/tree/main/experiment-scripts).

 This repository is forked from the original Gin repository https://github.com/gintool/gin/commit/5cf4861cce58b5cd7f39c49bff20441442db9f70.

-The experiment scripts can be found at https://github.com/bzq360/fitness-experiment.

 ## Implementation